caseyg/awesome/TOPICS.md

 *   [daviddarnes/alembic](https://github.com/daviddarnes/alembic) - ⚗️ A Jekyll boilerplate theme designed to be a starting point for any Jekyll website

 *   [decaporg/decap-cms](https://github.com/decaporg/decap-cms) - A Git-based CMS for Static Site Generators

+*   [formspree/formspree](https://github.com/formspree/formspree) - The successor to this repository is actively maintained at https://formspree.io.
+Its source code is not available

 ## netlify-cms